andreaunitn/SegESR/README.md

-# SegESR: Segmentation Enhanced Super-Resolution via SAM 2 Priors
+# SegESR: Segmentation Enhanced Super-Resolution

-**SegESR** is an advanced image super-resolution diffusion framework that leverages the powerful semantic capabilities of **Segment Anything Model 2 (SAM 2)**.
+**TL;DR:** **SegESR** is an advanced image super-resolution diffusion framework that leverages the power of a foundational segmentation model.
 Building upon the foundation of [SeeSR](https://github.com/cswry/SeeSR), this project introduces novel architectural improvements and optimization strategies to enhance generation quality and efficiency.

+---

+## 📄 Abstract
+**TL;DR:** Diffusion-based Image Super-Resolution (ISR) models achieve remarkable perceptual quality but often suffer from structural hallucinations.
+Specifically, existing semantic-aware methods rely on high-level tags or text prompts that inherently lack fine-grained geometric information.
+In this work, we propose *Segmentation Enhanced Super-Resolution* (SegESR), a novel framework leveraging the hierarchical layout-preserving features of a foundational segmentation model, alongside text, to construct a robust structural scaffold for the restoration process.
+To effectively integrate these priors, we introduce the *Parallel Attention Fusion Block* (PAFB).
+This module disentangles semantic and spatial conditions, injecting them via a parallel stream architecture.
+Furthermore, we design a perceptual loss optimized directly within the pre-trained segmentation feature space.
+Extensive experiments demonstrate that SegESR effectively mitigates hallucinations, achieving state-of-the-art synthetic fidelity (+2.22 dB PSNR, +0.06 SSIM) and competitive real-world perceptual quality (+0.008 CLIPIQA).

+---

 ## 🧩 Architecture Overview
 ![segesr](figs/model_overview.png)